If you were in a car accident in Florida that wasn’t your fault, I have good news:

 Now let’s talk about whether an insurance company can raise rates for making a claim.

-Does this subsection cover uninsured motorist coverage?
+Does this law cover uninsured motorist coverage?

 The definition of “substantially” is not found in this statute.
 However, Florida Civil Jury Instruction 5.1 Legal Cause Comment 4 says: